Arithmetic bigness and a uniform Bogomolov-type result: Uniform Bogomolov-type theorem

-Now we prove Theorem \ref{fiberwise11}.
-Due to different settings, we divide the treatment into the number field case (Theorem \ref{fiberwise1}) and the function field case (Theorem \ref{fiberwise2}).
-We start with the number field case.
+It is hard to get explicit constants $a_1, a_2$ from the above proof, so the goal of this section is to prove Theorem \ref{bigness1} in a different way to obtain constants as explicit as possible.
+Due to different settings, we divide the treatment into the function field case (Theorem \ref{fiberwise2}) and the number field case (Theorem \ref{fiberwise1}).
+To avoid extra complication of the proof, we do not aim for the most optimal constants.

+Note that Wilms \cite[Cor.
+1.4]{Wil2} claims a similar lower bound of $\ol\omega_{C/K,a}^2$ by $h_\Fal(C)$ in the number field case.
+But his proof is incomplete, since \cite[Cor.
+1.2]{Wil2} does not cover all degeneration types of the $\varphi$-invariant of Riemann surfaces.
+However, the idea of his proof works well in the function field case (due to absence of the archimedean invariants).
+We will essentially follow his idea in the function field case, and our approach to the number field case also uses his idea to get relatively optimal constants.